 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A temper tantrum is when a child has an unplanned outburst of anger and frustration.
+A temper tantrum is when a child has an outburst of anger and frustration.
 Tantrums can be physical, verbal or both.
-Your child may act out, be disruptive and generally display unpleasant behaviors.
-Usually, they’re acting like this because they want or need something they can’t express with words.
+Your child might cry, whine, yell, stamp their feet, act out or otherwise be disruptive.

 Advertisement